oyewoledavid/Terraform-Provision-Major-AWS-Resources/README.md

     terraform init
     ```

-4. Customize the variables in the `variable.tf` file according to your requirements.
+4. Customize the variables in the `variable.tf` and create a `terraform.tfvars` file according to your requirements.

 5. Review the Terraform plan:
     ```